-(a) In China Poot Creek, upstream from ADF&G regulatory markers, sockeye salmon may be taken by dip net from July 1 through August 7, with a bag and possession limit of

-- (b) A person may not possess salmon taken under this section unless both tips (lobes) of the tail fin have been completely removed from the salmon before the person conceals the salmon from plain view or transports the salmon from the - (1) shoreline or streambank adjacent to waters open to personal use fishing where the salmon were removed from the water when fishing from shore; or - (2) waters open to personal use fishing when fishing from a boat.
+- (a) In China Poot Creek, upstream from ADF&G regulatory markers, sockeye salmon may be taken by dip net from July 1 through August 7, with a bag and possession limit of six fish.
+King, pink, chum, and coho salmon may not be retained or possessed.
+All king, pink, chum, and coho salmon caught must be released immediately and returned to the water unharmed. - (b) A person may not possess salmon taken under this section unless both tips (lobes) of the tail fin have been completely removed from the salmon before the person conceals the salmon from plain view or transports the salmon from the - (1) shoreline or streambank adjacent to waters open to personal use fishing where the salmon were removed from the water when fishing from shore; or - (2) waters open to personal use fishing when fishing from a boat.